NeuroTechX/ntx_slack_archive/hacknights.md

 >
  It's mostly for limiting the number of people who want to take the workshop and filtering out disruptive neuro-hypers.
 Anyone who's come to a hacknight before is welcome to come.

+8/31/2017 8:21 AM

+ **mikhail.sintsov** :

+ >Guys, a little OT for now.
+Are there competitions or remote hackatons going nowadays in neurohack?